Fighting Oligarchy tour

 The Fighting Oligarchy Tour, sometimes subtitled Where We Go from Here, is a series of American political rallies led by independent (Note: Caucuses with the Democratic Party) U.S. senator Bernie Sanders and Democratic U.S. representative Alexandria Ocasio-Cortez.

 It began on February 21, 2025, in Omaha, Nebraska, with the stated goal to oppose oligarchy and the influence of billionaires and big corporations in U.S. politics.
 A segment covering the western U.S. began on March 20 in Las Vegas, Nevada.
 34,000 people attended a March 21 rally in Denver, Colorado, bigger than any event held by the Democratic Party at the time, and with a bigger audience than any during Sanders's two presidential campaigns.
 This was followed by a crowd of 36,000 in Los Angeles, California, on April 12.
-According to the ongoing chart of rallies in this article, as of November 17, 2025 the tour has drawn 261,100 attendees.
 The tour has featured speeches, musical performances, and efforts to promote policies such as universal healthcare and wealth taxation.